10 – Cinderella Man – Rush (Mr. Deed Goes To Town)

 # 5 – The Ghost Of Tom Joad – Bruce Springsteen (The Grapes Of Wrath)

-“The Ghost of Tom Joad” by Bruce Springsteen is a poignant and politically charged song inspired by John Steinbeck’s classic novel The Grapes of Wrath and the subsequent 1940 film adaptation directed by John Ford.
+Bruce Springsteen’s song and album titles “The Ghost of Tom Joad” were inspired by John Steinbeck’s classic novel The Grapes of Wrath and the subsequent 1940 film adaptation directed by John Ford.
 Released as the title track on Springsteen’s 1995 acoustic album The Ghost of Tom Joad, the song serves as both a tribute to Steinbeck’s character and a reflection on the ongoing struggles of the poor and disenfranchised in modern America.
 The song resonated with listeners, even though it did not become a mainstream hit, and remains one of Springsteen’s most critically acclaimed works.

 # 3 – Bad Moon Rising – Creedence Clearwater Revival about The Devil and Daniel Webster